TRAVEL GUIDE TO BRYSON CITY AND THE GREAT SMOKY MOUNTAINS

 With much of the North Carolina Smokies protected by the National Park Service and the National Forest Service, there are very few opportunities for the off-road vehicle enthusiast to enjoy a true mountain ATV experience.

-However the area's one ATV trail is a very good one — the Wayehutta ATV trails near Western Carolina University.
+However the area's one OHV trail is a very good one — the Wayehutta ATV trails near Western Carolina University.

 For more information contact —